18 Top-Rated Places to Visit in Europe in Summer

 Edinburgh, Scotland

 Summer in Edinburgh is a magical time.
-While you won't likely sweat (highs hover around 19 degrees Celsius), these ideal temperatures make it easy to spend a full day comfortably exploring the city's best tourist attractions.
+The daytime highs hover around 19 degrees Celsius.
+The mild temperatures allow you to comfortably explore the city's tourist attractions on foot.

 Edinburgh Castle is a must-see, particularly when the sun is shining.
-An unmissable icon towering above the city, this historic spot is one of the top tourist sites in Scotland.
-Summer presents visitors with the opportunity to admire the lush vegetation climbing the hill to the castle, and its blooming gardens highlighted by bright blue skies.
+This iconic landmark is one of the top tourist sites in Scotland.
+During summer, you have the chance to admire the lush vegetation climbing the hill to the castle, and its blooming gardens.

-June, July, and August are perfect months to wander Edinburg's best parks.
-Be sure to pack a picnic, so you can stay even longer to fully enjoy the fresh air and picturesque surroundings.
+June, July, and August are perfect months to wander Edinburgh's best parks.
+Pack a picnic lunch, so you can stay even longer to fully enjoy the fresh air and picturesque surroundings.

 Don't miss the Royal Mile, the gorgeous streets that connect Edinburgh Castle to the Palace of Holyroodhouse.
 Window shop, people watch, or grab a cuppa in one of the charming cafés.